 - Identify and celebrate one teacher per year as the New York State Teacher of the Year who will represent all of New York State teachers at events throughout the State and at national events with Teachers of the Year from across the United States.

-The New York State Board of Regents announced on September 14, 2021 that Carly Santangelo has been named the 2022 New York State Teacher of the Year.
+The New York State Board of Regents announced on September 12, 2023 that Zachary Arenz has been named the 2024 New York State Teacher of the Year.
 Zachary, an elementary music teacher at Flower City School #54 in the Rochester City School District, will serve as an ambassador and voice for New York State teachers and will be recognized with other state teachers of the year at a White House reception in the spring.
-She will also be put forth as our nominee for 2022 National Teacher of the Year.
+Zachary will also be put forth as our nominee for 2024 National Teacher of the Year.